nicocardiel/boundfit/docs/using_the_program.rst

 Setting the input data
 ------------------------

-The execution of the program only requires to type the name of the program at the prompt line, assuming that the installation of **BoundFit** has placed the executable file at a suitable directory in the searching path of the user:
+The execution of the program only requires to type the name of the program at the prompt line, assuming that the installation of **boundfit** has placed the executable file at a suitable directory in the searching path of the user:

 ::